ainsleydev/website/content/posts/optimise-seo/index.md

 <p>This is an example to show you the <span style="font-weight: bold;">importance</span> of <span style="font-style: italic">semantics</span></p>
 ```

-Here are using CSS to manipulate the style of an element, instead of using the browsers pre-formatted styles as shown
+Here we are using CSS to manipulate the style of an element, instead of using the browsers pre-formatted styles as shown
 below.

 ```html
 <p>This is an example to show you the <strong>importance</strong> of <em>semantics</span></p>
 ```

-Much better, let's see a more detailed example:
+Even better, let's see a more detailed example:

 ```html
 <html lang="en-GB">